Effective as of: 07.01.2017

 A faculty member earning more than the required TCPs in a given academic year may carry over the extra credit to the following year (e.g., teach fewer courses the following year).
 Conversely, a faculty member earning fewer TCPs than required in a given academic year will be expected to make up the shortfall the following year.
 The IRO will maintain the running difference between the required and earned TCPs for each faculty member.

-Supervision of Student Thesis or Project: Faculty earn TCP credit by supervising the thesis or project of graduate students, when such thesis or project is required for graduation from the degree program.
-1 TCP credit is earned by supervising 5 graduate students.
+Supervision of Graduate Student Thesis or Project: Faculty earn TCP credit by supervising the thesis or project of graduate students, when such thesis or project is required for graduation from the degree program.
+1 TCP credit is earned by supervising 3 graduate students.
 If the thesis is co‐supervised by two or more faculty, each faculty supervisor gets partial credit in proportion to the contributed effort.
+Faculty members may not supervise more than 12 graduate Capstones in a given academic year.

 Student Advising: All faculty are expected to serve as advisors to undergraduate and/or graduate students.
 This involves advising on selection of courses, career paths, and general counseling.
 No TCPSs are earned for this service.

-Administration: A faculty member with an administrative position, e.g., dean, program chair, director of admissions, is given a certain number of TCP credits commensurate with the percentage of time required for the administrative position.
-This number is arrived at by agreement between the faculty member and the Provost and is a part of the faculty member's contract with the University.
+Administration: A faculty member with an administrative position, e.g., dean, associate dean, program chair, director, is given a certain number of TCP credits commensurate with the percentage of time required for the administrative position.
+The number of TCPs for program chairs and deans will typically follow the following guidelines: under 200 students in the program after the add/drop deadline in the fall semester: 3 TCPs, 200-400: 6 TCPs, more than 400 students: 9 TCPs.
+This assumes adequate administrative support in the program.
+These guidelines may be adjusted for exceptional cases.
+The number for other administrative positions (associate dean, director) is arrived at by agreement between the faculty member and the Provost and is a part of the faculty member's contract with the University.
+Programs chairs or the designated faculty members responsible for an academic program review will earn an additional 3 TCPs for the academic year in which the self-study occurs.

 Professional Development: AUA is committed to supporting faculty professional development.
 However, understandably, funds for this purpose are limited.
 When occasions arise, the faculty member’s Dean and the Provost will arrive at an agreement with the faculty member on disposition of TCPs for the duration of the professional development activity.